-Last month, I was lucky enough to spend three weeks in New Orleans which has quickly become one of my favorite cities.
-It was my fourth time visiting NOLA and I was able to re-visit a few favorites and explore some new spots too.
+After visiting New Orleans many times over the past several years, it has quickly become one of my favorite places.
+I love both re-visiting favorites and exploring new spots as there are always new restaurants and shops popping up all over.
 The city is filled with history, culture, food, and… celebration!
 While it’s most known for Mardi Gras, there is ALWAYS something going on in New Orleans.
 Filled with live music, food, festivals, and fun, this city knows how to have a good time.

 If you’re planning a visit to NOLA, check out some of my favorites below!